daniel-martin94/identity-generator/README.md

 # react-obj68m

-# Welcome to the Dream Taco Shop Code Repo :rainbow: :taco:
+# Welcome to the Dream Taco Shop Code Repo :id:

-This is the offical code repo for the 'Dream Taco Shop' a simple and elegant order form for building and your dream tacos.
+This is a code repo for a identity generator

-This application built using [React](https://reactjs.org/) and a [community driven taco api](https://github.com/sinker/tacofancy)
+This application built using [React](https://reactjs.org/) and a [free identity api](https://randomuser.me/)

 ### Prerequisites
 In order to run this project locally, you should have the following installed: